DevSaini4752/DevSaini4752/README.md

 ## My Goals

-- Learn C, C++, AI, ML and skills which are necessary for my career
+- Learn Python, C, C++, AI, ML and skills which are necessary for my career
 - Become a **high-level Software Engineer**
 - Achieve **financial freedom** through skills and consistency
 - Earn a **1 Cr/yr job** with proof of work, not just a piece of paper